ukgamer/gmod-arcademachines/README.md

 * Python1320 - for help various things
 * Twistalicky - various ideas/suggestions
 * Xayr - For letting me ~~steal~~ use his HTTP cache stuff
-* All the people who have made/are making games for the machine
+* All the people who have made/are making games for the cabinet
 * Anyone else I forgot